jlacar/jlacar.github.io/kotlin/0to1in5.md

 When I solve a non-trivial problem, I typically start by breaking it down to smaller, more manageable problems that I can attack one at a time.
 This way I can usually avoid being overwhelmed by complexity.
-It's that whole eating an elephant one bite a time thing.
+It's that whole eating an elephant one bite at a time thing.
 This problem was no different.

 First, I started with the input, which was a list of strings read from a file.